-The analytical methods used for the active substance should be listed for all tests included in the specification (e.g. chromatographic methods, biological assay, etc.) including those tests reported without acceptance limits.
-A brief description for all non-compendial analytical procedures, i.e. the way of performing the analysis, should be provided.
+The analytical methods used for all tests included in the active substance specification (e.g. chromatographic methods, biological assay, etc.) should be listed including those tests reported without acceptance limits.
+A brief description for all non-compendial analytical procedures, i.e. the way of performing the analysis, should be provided, highlighting controls used in the analysis.

-For methods, which comply with a pharmacopoeia, reference to the relevant monograph will be acceptable.
+For methods, which comply with a monograph of the European Pharmacopoeia (Ph.
+Eur.), , the pharmacopoeia of an EU Member State, the United States Pharmacopoeia (USP) or the Japanese Pharmacopoeia (JP), reference to the relevant monograph will be acceptable.